Postgraduate research funding opportunities

 Additional guidelines for SGSSS DTP applicants

 If you are applying for the SGSSS funding, please include the following information into your research proposal; specific requirements outlined below should be met.
 Please upload this information in the “Research Proposal” field of your EUCLID application.
+You can upload multiple items to this field.

 1. Academic Statement: